 The better that we can build MarkUp on top of the existing infrastructure and platforms that already exist within an enterprise, the better we can serve our users with focused use cases.
 Our next round of hypotheses will revolve around how the specific needs of a graphic designer or developer with MarkUp will differ from how an executive or partner within a company will need to use it.

 And we look forward to seeing you along the way.

-As MarkUp continues to solve the problem of digital content collaboration at scale, especially as many of us remain working remotely for the foreseeable future, we invite you to check out www.markup.io – it’s completely free to use and we are here to support you and your team.
+As MarkUp continues to solve the problem of digital content collaboration at scale, especially as many of us remain working remotely for the foreseeable future, we invite you to check out www.markup.io.
+Get started by creating a MarkUp.
+We are here to support you and your team!